 Viruses, worms, ad-ware and spyware, and theft, are examples of SEVERE risks to your computer in a public, networked environment.
 You MUST PERFORM THE STEPS LISTED BELOW if you wish to use your computer at Pepperdine or you could face repercussions including loss of network access, data loss, and system failure.

 - Maintain up-to-date virus protection software on your computer.
-The University’s IT department supports Sophos for faculty and staff for students, University IT recommends Microsoft Security Essentials for Windows and Sophos AntiVirus for Macs.
+The University’s IT department supports Sophos for faculty and staff.
+For students, University IT recommends Microsoft Defender (no cost) for Windows and Sophos AntiVirus for Macs (home version, no cost).

 - Regularly install all Critical Updates from http://update.microsoft.com.
 You should begin checking Microsoft Update constantly, starting now.
 You can also configure your Windows computer to check automatically for updates every time you connect to the Internet.

-- Keep Adobe Flash & Reader and Java Updated.
+- Keep your browser up to date!
 A great browser-based tool for checking how current your web-related tools are is Qualys Browser Check.

 - Keep your computer’s operating system and office products up-to-date

 - Do not install peer-to-peer file-sharing software or other high-risk programs.
 Attempt to eliminate any programs that might already be installed by running a spyware/adware removal product such as Spybot Search & Destroy or Ad-aware.